 Dealing with Database Drift

 Organizationally, teams need to be more transparent and cooperative as changes flow from development to production.
-While database administrators (DBAs) might sit on a separate team and act as a shared service to different application teams that all rely on the same database, it’s important to not simply fire-off help tickets and expect that everything will turn out okay.
-Instead, a critical element of the solution is establishing more open, transparent communication between development and operational teams, and building a shared sense of responsibility for database change deployments in all environments – production or otherwise.
+Database administrators (DBAs) might sit on a separate team and act as a shared service to different application teams that all rely on the same database.
+But you can’t just fire off help tickets and expect that everything will turn out okay.
+Instead, you have to create open, transparent communication between development and operational teams.
+You have to build a shared sense of responsibility for database change deployments in all environments – production or otherwise.

 In addition to organizational habits, you have to adjust processes.
 Hotfixes and patches are often made in a hurry to higher environments because of a mis-match between application and database code changes or because of issues that were discovered very late (often in production).
 To prevent such scrambling, organizations need to invest in a more robust testing process.
 Teams need a unified and transparent path for application and database code as it moves from development to production.
 So long as application and database code take separate paths to production, there’s a risk of mismatch or error.
 Separate paths lead to the conditions that produce database drift and service outages.